ab € 1.250,– p.P.

 Halong Bay

-<Travel by minibus to the spectacular World Heritage-listed site of Halong Bay (approximately 4 hours).
-The bay is a breathtaking secluded harbour, with some 2,000 limestone islands jutting out of the waters of the Bac Bo Gulf.
-Board your private boat and cruise among the dramatic limestone peaks.
-There's an opportunity to swim in the famous Vietnam East Sea and explore caves filled with stunning stalactites and stalagmites.
+<Travel by minibus to the spectacular UNESCO World Heritage-listed site of Halong Bay.
+The bay is a breathtaking and secluded harbour with about 2000 limestone islands jutting out of the waters of the Bac Bo Gulf.
+When you arrive, hop aboard your private boat and cruise among the dramatic limestone peaks.
+Today, you’ll also have an opportunity to swim in the famous Vietnam East Sea and explore caves filled with stunning stalactites and stalagmites.
 Spend a peaceful night on board, beneath a sky alive with stars.
-Your sailing junk has twin-share cabins that have air-conditioning and private facilities.
-There's also a dining room and bar.
-Notes: Due to recent, unforeseen changes by local authorities, many boats are no longer permitted to stay overnight on the bay.
-This has resulted in a boat shortage.
-To ensure Intrepid travellers are all accommodated, a larger boat, usually with 12 cabins, may be used, and passengers may be split across multiple boats.
-An Intrepid group leader will be present on each boat, and the route and onboard inclusions will remain the same. -
+Your junk boat has twin-share cabins that have air-conditioning and private facilities.
+There's also a dining room and bar on board.

 Tag 4